Music Academy of the West: History

+The academy's partnership with the UC Santa Barbara was renewed in 2017 and 400 early recordings were digitized, among them recordings of Lotte Lehmann, Marilyn Horne, and Jerome Lowenthal.

 In 2018, the academy launched a four-year partnership with the London Symphony Orchestra with music director Simon Rattle, and a free after school choral program called Sing! for children ages 7–11 taking place in elementary schools in Santa Barbara County.
-Participants perform at the Music Academy of the West and collaborate with the London Symphony Orchestra.
-The academy partnered with the UC Santa Barbara to preserve historic audio and video recordings of concerts, masterclasses and recitals held at the academy.
-In 2017, 400 early recordings have been digitized, among them recordings of Lotte Lehmann, Marilyn Horne, and Jerome Lowenthal.
+Participants performed at the Music Academy of the West and collaborated with the London Symphony Orchestra.
+In the same year, Marilyn Horne transitioned from active voice program director to honorary voice program director, a position she held till 2021 when she was named Faculty Emeritus.

 In 2022 the academy celebrated its 75th anniversary and adopted a new logo with simply the words Music Academy, the legal name remained Music Academy of the West.
 The academy consulted professional publicity and marketing agencies from New York and Los Angeles for the rebranding.
 The brand makeover was deemed necessary because of the loss of weight of the long-standing moniker and the acronym MAW.
 The new logo was intended to reference sun rays and the circle of fifths, whereas the old logo was referencing floral shapes.
+The words “of the West” were later reintroduced into the logo, the circle of fifths reduced in size, rotated counterclockwise, and its sun rays reduced from 9 to 7.
+Singer Sasha Cooke and pianist John Churchwell took over as co-directors of the voice program in the same year.
+In 2023 trained flutist Shauna Quill was appointed president of the academy.